fugo-app/site/src/content/docs/inputs/system.md

 ---
 title: System Metrics
-description: Collect system metrics data
+description: Collect basic system metrics such as CPU, memory, disk usage, and network statistics
 ---

 Collect basic system metrics such as CPU, memory, disk usage, and network statistics.
 This input is useful for monitoring the health and performance of your system.